Louisiana Creole people

 While the sophisticated Creole society of New Orleans has historically received much attention, the Cane River area in northwest Louisiana—populated chiefly by Creoles of color—also developed its own strong Creole culture.

 Today, most Creoles are found in the Greater New Orleans region or in Acadiana.
 Louisiana is known as the Creole State.

-History
+New Orleans Creoles at one point chose to live in what is now known as the French Quarter, sometimes referred to as the Vieux Carré, meaning “Old Square” in French.
+The broad Canal Street, with a large median for streetcars, divided the Creoles from the Anglos.
+The median became known as the “neutral ground” between the two cultures.
+Today, all medians in New Orleans are called neutral grounds rather than medians.